-OIT offers Secure Socket Layer (SSL) Certificates for the purposes of encrypting traffic to and from servers on the ohio.edu domain.
-This includes servers hosted locally on the ohio.edu network and cloud services which are assigned an ohio.edu domain name.
-These can be issued for a single domain name for 1-year periods.
+OIT offers Secure Socket Layer (SSL) Certificates for the purposes of encrypting traffic to and from servers and securing software programs, emails and documents.
+Servers must be on official OHIO domain names which are owned by the University and managed by OIT such as ohio.edu.
+This includes servers hosted locally on the ohio.edu network and cloud services which are assigned an official OHIO domain name.

 - Local servers must be connected to the University's main network and hosted on appropriate equipment: no residence hall room or guest network use, and no desktop or personal computers.